-This section, as it is developed, will explore various aspects of the human existence, such as our origin and history, our place in the universe, how to make the most of our life here and now, is there life after death, is there a Higher Power and if so, how do we relate to It, and what is our ultimate potential.
+This section explores various aspects of the human existence, such as our origin and history, our place in the universe, how to make the most of our life here and now, is there life after death, is there a Higher Power and if so, how do we relate to It, and what is our ultimate potential.

 Humanity is unique among the creatures on the earth and has a wonderful potential.
 Presently, however, we are facing a series of grave crises that are threatening the survival of all life on the planet.
-The article below and others to follow explores the causes of our dangerous predicament and what can be done to prevent disaster.
+The article below explores the causes of our dangerous predicament and what can be done to prevent disaster.

 Humanity in Dangerous Delusion

 Human lifestyles, societies and cultures are influenced by prevailing concepts and ideas.
 Also, civilizations don’t last forever but, like everything, are impermanent and have a life cycle.
 They ascend to greatness in a stage of development, remain at a plateau in a period of rigidity, start facing challenges when accepted and established paradigms no longer work, and then decline and die to be replaced by others.
 Crisis ignites evolution as a new way of thinking becomes necessary.
 Everything in the universe is in a cycle of birth, death and rebirth.

 Our present global civilization is in crisis – in fact multiple crises.
 Wherever we look, our systems no longer work – be it politics, economics, defence, education, or environment – all have been built on ultimately unsound thinking and wrong values.